Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 ### MoPub mediation

 - Login to the MoPub console
-- Create a Fullscreen Ad or Rewarded Video Ad ad unit
+- Create a Fullscreen Ad or Rewarded Video Ad ad unit or use an existing ad unit in one of your apps
-- Add new Custom Native Network
+- Create a new Custom Native Network (see detailed instructions here https://dev.twitter.com/mopub/ui-setup/network-setup-custom-native)
-- Set Custom Event Class and Custom Event Class Data for the ad unit with following values:
+- Set Custom Event Class and Custom Event Class Data for the ad unit as follows:

 | Ad Unit | Custom Event Class | Custom Event Class Data |
 | --- | --- | --- |
 | Fullscreen Ad | com.thirdpresence.adsdk.mediation.mopub.
 ThirdpresenceCustomEvent | { "account":"REPLACE_ME", "placementid":"REPLACE_ME", "appname":"REPLACE_ME", "appversion":"REPLACE_ME", "appstoreurl":"REPLACE_ME", "skipoffset":"REPLACE_ME"} |
 | Rewarded Video | com.thirdpresence.adsdk.mediation.mopub.
 ThirdpresenceCustomEventRewardedVideo | { "account":"REPLACE_ME", "placementid":"REPLACE_ME", "appname":"REPLACE_ME", "appversion":"REPLACE_ME", "appstoreurl":"REPLACE_ME", "rewardtitle":"REPLACE_ME", "rewardamount":"REPLACE_ME"}  |

-**Replace REPLACE_ME placeholders with actual values!**
+**Replace all the REPLACE_ME placeholders with actual values!**

+The Custom Event Method field should be left blank.

-For the testing purposes use account name "sdk-demo" and placementid "sa7nvltbrn".
+For testing purposes you can use the account name "sdk-demo" and placementid "sa7nvltbrn".

-- Go to Segments
+- Go to the Segments tab on the Mopub console
-- Select the segment where you want to enable the network
+- Select the segment where you want to enable the Thirdpresence custom native network
-- Enable the network you just created and set the CPM.
+- Enable the network for this segment and set the CPM.
-- Test the integration with the MoPub sample app
+- Test the integration with the MoPub sample app, remember to include the Thirdpresence plugin in your project.

 ### Admob mediation